 Students are strongly encouraged to attend as many departmental seminars as possible.
-Departmental seminars include thesis, dissertation and practicum presentations, as well as outside speakers brought to the School and sponsored or cosponsored by the Department of Epidemiology and Biostatistics.
+Departmental seminars include thesis, dissertation and practicum presentations, as well as speakers sponsored or cosponsored by the Department of Epidemiology and Biostatistics.
 All upcoming seminars are announced in a prominent location and/or included on the student listsery.
 There are also course offerings in seminars with varied requirements for each degree.